allpix-squared/allpix-squared/src/modules/GeometryBuilderGeant4/README.md

 #### Box:
 A rectangular box which can be massive or have an hole in the middle along the z-axis.
 * The `size` of the box is an XYZ vector which defines the total size of the box.
-* (Optional) The `inner_size` of the box is an XY vector which defines the size of the hole which will be removed from the original box volume.
-Defaults to 0mm 0mm.
+* (Optional) The `inner_size` of the box is an XYZ vector which defines the size of the volume that will be removed at the center of the original box volume.
+Defaults to 0mm 0mm 0mm (no volume removed).
-* (Optional) The `thickness` of the box is a value which defines the thickness of the walls of a box with a hole in the middle.
-This has the has the same effect as the `inner_size`, and such they can't be used together.
+* (Optional) The `thickness` of the box is a value which defines the thickness of the walls of a box.
+This has a similar effect as the parameter `inner_size`, and such they can't be used together.
 Defaults to 0mm.

 #### Cylinder:
 A cylindrical tube which can be massive or have an hole in the middle along the z-axis.